 Bicycles are the ultimate freedom machine.
 You don’t need fuel, registration or a licence.
 You can hop gutters, cut across parks, through alleyways and along footpaths.
-Yes, the law requires you to wear a helmet in many jurisdictions now, but that’s a small price to pay, not to mention a sensible way to keep your brains inside your skull.
+Yes, the law requires you to wear a helmet, but that’s a small price to pay, not to mention a sensible way to keep your brains inside your skull.

 If you’re a parent, you probably want to see your kids outside and active.
-Cycling is an obvious solution; bikes are a timeless classic for one simple reason: kids love them.
-But there are all kinds of considerations.
+Cycling is an obvious solution.
+Bikes are a timeless classic for one simple reason: Kids love them.
+With most towns—even smaller ones—creating bike paths, you can be happy knowing your child doesn’t need to ride on the road.

 A child learning to ride should be able to stand flat-footed on the ground without the bike’s seat reaching their crotch—a gap of several centimetres is about right.
 They should be able to reach the handlebars without leaning forward.